-Adela Pankhurst, the youngest daughter of Dr. Richard Pankhurst and Emmeline Pankhurst, was born in Manchester in June 1885.
+Adela Pankhurst, the youngest daughter of Dr. Richard Pankhurst and Emmeline Pankhurst, was born in Manchester on 19th June 1885.
 She had two older sisters, Christabel Pankhurst and Sylvia Pankhurst.
 According to Fran Abrams: "There was no great novelty to the addition of a third girl to the existing brood, and in any case this child was a sickly creature.
 She had weak legs and bad lungs, and for a time was not expected to live."
 Adela was forced to wear splints on her legs and did not learn to walk until she was three.

 Adela later recalled how her father played an important role in her education: "I think I was only about six when my father - a most revered person in my existence - assured me there was no God."
 She was happy at her first school in Southport but did not like her experience at Manchester Girls' High School.
 On one occasion she tried to run away from school and home.